-My current book project, Modernizing Motherhood: Narrating the Maternal Experience in Spanish Women’s Literature (1917-1936), builds on the research that I began for my doctoral dissertation.
+My current book project builds on the research that I began for my doctoral dissertation.
 This book examines literary representations of the mother-role in the early twentieth-century writings of Carmen de Burgos, Margarita Nelken, and Federica Montseny.
 In addition to fictional narratives, I also analyze the essays written by these women during the 1920s as a way of more comprehensively articulating their ideological approach to woman- and motherhood.
 In the process, I aim to reassess first-wave Spanish feminism by focusing precisely on these women’s engagement with maternal issues.

 Among other themes, my chapters explore the body politics of Madrid’s urban maternity ward (La casa de maternidad), feminist manipulations of Gregorio Marañón’s theory of intersexuality, and anarcho-feminist efforts to position motherhood within a more subjectivist framework.
 Though this cultural context is unique to Spain, I argue that a focus on women’s literary (re)presentations of motherhood within a conservative society struggling to initiate a strong feminist movement provides a new line of inquiry through which we might examine women’s literature throughout the Hispanic World.
 My project encourages interdisciplinary and transatlantic investigations in literature, contemporary feminist theory and criticism, gender studies, and cultural history.
 Moreover, many of the most prevalent themes of first-wave Spanish feminism are indeed echoed or visible in today’s post-modern narratives; thus my book provides a new lens through which we might approach 20th and 21st century Spanish literature.